nataly-g/PDP/README(1).md

 # Features

-At the moment, only reading file data is available, come back soon to see new features!
+At the moment, simple library project is created, stay tuned for new features!

 # To read infoFile.txt use the following command

-node readData
-OR
-node readData.js
+node bookManagerExamples

-# Happy coding!